EEPS - Earth, Environmental and Physical Sciences

 1 Classroom hour; 4 Lab hours.

-Survey of computer applications commonly used by scientists, emphasizing nonstatistical applications.
-Includes computer-assisted instruction, data management, presentation packages, Internet resources, digital image analysis, graphics and spreadsheets, reference acquisition and management, desktop publishing, and specialized applications for modeling, simulations, mapping and time-series analysis.
+Cross-listed as GEOL 690AJ.
+Surveys computer applications commonly used by scientists, emphasizing nonstatistical applications.
+Includes computer-assisted instruction, data management, presentation packages, internet resources, digital image analysis, graphics and spreadsheets, reference acquisition and management, desktop publishing, and specialized applications for modeling, simulations, mapping and time-series analysis.
 Lectures and demonstrations involve individual hands-on activities and student projects.
 Prerequisite: graduate standing or instructor's consent.

 EEPS 702.
 Research Methods (1).